 Kimchi Chigae — Dae Gee

 Where: 827 Colorado Blvd., Denver

 The Lowdown: If you’ve never had Korean cuisine, Dae Gee has it all with several locations — two in Denver and one in Westminster and Aurora.
 Not to mention, they’ve been featured on Food Network’s Diners, Drive-Ins & Dives.
 The kitchen focuses on meats including pork, beef and seafood and the famous Korean BBQ where you cook the protein tableside.
 The meat usually comes with a selection of sides like kimchi, broccoli, fish cakes, fermented onion and jalapeño, radish and spicy sauce to mix to your liking.
-Each dish has a varying level of spice, but one of the spiciest is the kimchi chigae ($11) is a beef broth with kimchi, garlic, tofu, onion, green onion, jalapeños, pork and clear noodles.
+Each dish has a varying level of spice, but one of the spiciest is the kimchi chigae ($11) dish which is a beef broth with kimchi, garlic, tofu, onion, green onion, jalapeños, pork and clear noodles.
 There’s a gluten-free option and you can add extra pork for $3.
 It is also available on the lunch menu Monday through Friday, 11 a.m. – 3 p.m. for only $8.

 Smothered Barbacoa Burrito — Los Molinos

 The Lowdown: Dubbed a counter-style cantina serving slow-roasted meats and authentic Mexican dishes, a trip to Los Molinos is like a small trip to Mexico.
 Their menu consists of Mexican breakfast plates, tacos, gorditas, tostadas, platillos and smothered burritos.
 The authenticity shows in their tacos (4 for $7) with your choice of meat including asada, pollo, carnitas, barbacoa, buche (pork stomach – authentic as it gets) and more – served with cilantro, onion, salsa and lime.